Listening Script Vocabulary

 Product placement is a form of advertising in which branded goods and services are featured in a video production that targets a large audience.
-It is also known as ‘embedded marketing’ or ‘embedded advertising’.
-Now, product placements are typically found in movies, television shows, personal videos, radio, and — less commonly — live performances.
+It is also known as 'embedded marketing' or 'embedded advertising'.
+Now, product placements are typically found in movies, television shows, personal videos, radio and — less commonly — live performances.
 In exchange for product placement rights, companies may pay a production company or studio in cash, goods or services.

-Let’s try to break down what product placement actually involves.
-Product placements are presented in a way that will generate positive feelings towards the advertised brand.
+Let's try to break down what product placement actually involves.
+Product placements are presented in ways that will generate positive feelings towards the advertised brand.
 The brand is shown, mentioned or discussed in the TV program or movie etc. but it is not an explicit advertisement.
 This method allows the audience to develop a stronger connection with the brand and provides justification for their purchase decision.
 When a brand appears in a movie, TV show or other performance it is most likely because an advertiser paid for that privilege.
-Some people believe that such advertising is inherently dishonest and deceptive to easily influenced children.
+Some people believe that such advertising is inherently dishonest and deceptive to easily influence children.

 Advertisers and producers have become more sophisticated in how they use product placements.
 For example, a product's appearance may be relatively obvious, such as if every car, shoe or drink featured in a show or movie is made by the same manufacturer.
 But another subtle tactic is to avoid showing a label or logo but featuring a product's distinctive colour or packaging, such as a curvy glass Coca-Cola bottle.

 (Before you hear the rest of the conversation, you will have some time to look at questions 36 to 40 [20 seconds].
 Now, listen and answer questions 36 to 40.)